CompuCell3D/PythonScriptingManual/docs/secretion.rst

 .. warning::

-    Secretion plugin can be used to implement secretion by cell type however **we strongly advise against doing so**.
+    Although the secretion plugin can be used to implement secretion by cell type, **we strongly advise against doing so**.
 Defining secretion by cell type in the ``Secretion`` plugin will lead to performance degradation on multi-core machines.
-Please see section below for more information if you are still interested in using secretion by cell-type inside ``Secretion`` plugin
+Please see the section below for more information if you are still interested in using secretion by cell type inside the ``Secretion`` plugin.

 Typical use of secretion from Python is demonstrated best in the example
 below: